 Abdominal Swelling, Bloating, or Pain

 If you find yourself suffering from swelling or bloating around your midsection, with or without accompanying pain, you may have sustained internal injuries.
 You may be experiencing internal bleeding as a result of these types of injuries.
 You may also experience dizziness and fainting.
 This can be a truly life-threatening situation which requires immediate medical attention.
+Following a car accident with children present, you should keep a close lookout for these symptoms in your kids as well.

 Alterations in Physical Function, Personality, or Emotions